Jonathan Scott Shares 10 Things He Loves About Zooey Deschanel

 "It was NOT easy to narrow the list to only 10 @zooeydeschanel 🥰 #ValentinesDay" Scott captioned the post.

-For her part, Deschanel shared a slideshow of adorable snapshots of herself and Scott throughout the course of their relationship, and captioned the cute collection of pics, "My favorite,😍 today and always!
+For her part, Deschanel, 43, shared a slideshow of adorable snapshots of herself and Scott throughout the course of their relationship, and captioned the cute collection of pics, "My favorite,😍 today and always!
 Happy Valentine’s Day."

 ET spoke with the cute couple back in December, when they walked the red carpet at the Baby2Baby Gala in November, and they opened up about hosting Christmas festivities with their families.